 Best things to do in São Paulo, the largest city in the Western Hemisphere

-Although not many travelers include this megacity in their Brazil itinerary, there are a lot of fun things to do in São Paulo.
-With countless museums, cultural centers, fantastic restaurants, viewpoints and lush parks, this skyscraper-packed city has plenty to offer.
-And the lack of tourists just makes it even better.
+With its countless museums and cultural centers, fantastic restaurants, architectural highlights, viewpoints and lush parks, this bustling city has a lot to offer.
+And the lack of tourists only makes it better!

 Disclosure: This article contains affiliate links from which I may make a commission at no additional cost to you if you make a purchase.